 The follow-up to the indie favorite Enter the Gungeon may not be quite what players expected.
 But it’s a thrilling adventure nevertheless.
 In it, players take on a side-scrolling adventure, rather than top-down, as they take out enemies using a variety of creative weaponry.
 Despite the perspective shift, Gungeon is still a game that delivers on the challenge.
 And it looks just as charming as the original title.
 Just make sure you have a controller for it — those twitch skills will be necessary to survive the later stages.
 Consider that a warning.

-It’s hard to describe the latest effort from the studio that released Below and Swords and Sworcery EP.
+It’s hard to describe the studio’s latest effort that released Below and Swords and Sworcery EP.
 It has role-playing elements and the kind of classic match-based puzzle gameplay similar to the likes of Puzzle Quest.
-However, it features several monsters, as well as a hero that isn’t afraid to slice and dice them.
+However, it features several monsters and a hero who isn’t afraid to slice and dice them.
 It also possesses a hand-drawn style that stands out from other Apple Arcade offerings.
 It’s truly a one-of-a-kind effort and is well worth trying out.

 Sayonara Wild Hearts

-Last but not least on the recommendation list is Annapurna Interactive’s incredible music/rhythm/action game Sayonara Wild Hearts.
-Players will guide a virtual heroine through several scenarios, battling against dangerous enemies while capturing all the hearts she can find.
+In Sayonara Wild Hearts, players will guide a virtual heroine through several scenarios, battling against dangerous enemies while capturing all the hearts she can find.
 It’s a great looking game with a memorable soundtrack and the kind of engaging gameplay that keeps drawing people back for more.
 Wild Hearts is well worth falling in love with when you pick it up.